quchen/articles/monad_fail.md

 does not exist yet, we have to introduce new functionality and then switch to it.

-1. Preliminaries.
-Might ship with a minor version bump in the 7.10 release already.
+1. Preliminaries, planned to ship with GHC 7.12

-   - Add `MonadFail` with `mfail`
+    - Add `MonadFail` with `mfail` so people can start writing instances for it.
-   - Warn when a Monad defines `fail` but has no `MonadFail` instance
+    - Warn when a do-block that contains a failable pattern is desugared, but there is no `MonadFail` available: "Please add the instance or change your pattern matching."

-2. Nag for change

-   - Warn when a pattern is used that would require a `MonadFail` constraint, but the `Monad` has none.
-Make it opt-in at first (e.g. as part of `-W`), then switch it to on by default.
+2. On GHC 7.12 release

+    - With GHC 7.12: People get warnings and should fix their code
+    - In GHC 7.13: Change desugaring to use `mfail` instead, remove `fail`

-3. The switch
+3. The switch in GHC 7.14

-   - Move `fail` out of the `Monad` class into a top-level synonym for `mfail`
-   - Deprecate `fail`

-4. Cleanup

-   - Remove the now deprecated `fail` version
+    - Roll out the previous 7.13 changes to user land